CelestialCartographers/Ahorn/README.md

  - alt + delete: delete room
  - double click layer name in selection menu: toggle visibility
  - right click entity / trigger with placements / selection tool: open properties menu
+ - double click with selections selects all similar targets
+ - holding ctrl when doing the above restricts it to targets in a more strict manner

  With Everest installed and Celeste running in debug mode, it supports some more:
- - ctrl + shift + leftclick on a room in Ahorn: teleport to that room in the game
+ - ctrl + alt + leftclick on a room in Ahorn: teleport to that room in the game

 If you are serious about making maps, it is highly recommended to use [Everest](https://github.com/EverestAPI/Everest) for the F5 (force map reload) and F6 (open map editor for the current map) features.